Avoiding Flawed

 A representative of the Mobile Climate Science Labs has discussed this demonstration on several occasions with aquarium

-education staff and the education manager --expressing deep concerns; requesting further discussion with aquarium senior staff.
+education manager --expressing deep concerns; requesting further discussion with aquarium senior staff.

 The essential scientific flaws of this demo were discussed.
 No response addressing these concerns; we are aware of no change made to date.